appwrite/sdk-for-php/docs/functions.md

 | queries | array | Array of query strings generated using the Query class provided by the SDK.
 [Learn more about queries](https://appwrite.io/docs/queries).
 Maximum of 100 queries are allowed, each 4096 characters long.
 You may filter on the following attributes: name, enabled, runtime, deployment, schedule, scheduleNext, schedulePrevious, timeout, entrypoint, commands, installationId | [] |
 | search | string | Search term to filter your list results.
 Max length: 256 chars. |  |

-## Create Function
+## Create function

 ```http request
 POST https://HOSTNAME/v1/functions
 ```

 ** Create a new function.
-You can pass a list of [permissions](/docs/permissions) to allow different project users or team with access to execute the function using the client API. **
+You can pass a list of [permissions](https://appwrite.io/docs/permissions) to allow different project users or team with access to execute the function using the client API. **

 ### Parameters